No other piece of equipment can make or break

 in a house.
 Touring bikes are more prone to rust than the average road or

-mountain bike because of the 24/7 outdoor use.
-It became obvious that this
+Mt. bike because of the 24/7 outdoor use.
+It became obvious that these

 unnecessary breakdowns and the physical ailments had to be endured for two years.
 Loaded self

-Unfortunately it was not until after I left that I learned that I did not
+Unfortunately it was not until after we left that we learned that we did not

 have the correct tool for the job.

 originally thought to be the bottom bracket.
-My bike broke in
+Tim's bike broke in

 It turned out to be a poorly made bottom bracket shell / frame that gave